-Selenium Locators: Locate element by I
+Selenium Locators: Locate element by Id

 The most preferred, the easiest and efficient way to locate an element on a web page is By ID.
 Id will the attribute on the page which will be unique like you bank account number or employee id.
 Ids are the safest and fastest locator option and should always be the first choice even when there are multiple choices.